 Make a list of important things to do today.
 At the top of your list, put “eat chocolate.”
-Now, you’ll get at least one thing done today.”
+Now, you’ll get at least one thing done today.”Gina Hayes

 When most people think of chocolate, they think of the rich brown sultry color of milk or dark chocolate.

 But during the process of making chocolate, there’s a point when two magical options are available, the rich dark chestnut of traditional chocolate, or the pure white angelic path that is the way of White Chocolate.
-White Chocolate Day is the perfect opportunity to learn about the origins of this delicious treat, and take a walk on the light side of culinary decadence.
+National White Chocolate Day is the perfect opportunity to learn about the origins of this delicious treat, and take a walk on the light side of culinary decadence.

-History of White Chocolate Day
+History of National White Chocolate Day

 Chocolate has been around a very long time, it’s consumption as a beverage reaching back to 1900 BCE by the Mesoamericans, and was considered sacred to Quetzocoatl.
 So valuable was it during the Aztec empire that it was used as a form of currency, and was in fact the expected form of payment for the taxes levied on the people they ruled.
 It wasn’t until Christopher Columbus visited the New World for the 4th time in 1502 that chocolate was brought back to the UK, and the rest is history.

 All of that changed in 1930 when Nestlé invented the Milkybar in 1930.
 White Chocolate was the result of separating the dark solids from the rich fat of the bean known as cocoa butter, a natural part of the manufacturing process, but instead of recombining them, the cocoa butter was left to shine on its own.
 It’s been an incredibly popular treat ever since.

-How to celebrate White Chocolate Day
+How to celebrate National White Chocolate Day

-The best way to celebrate White Chocolate Day is to go out and indulge in the delicious treat that is white chocolate!
+The best way to celebrate National White Chocolate Day is to go out and indulge in the delicious treat that is white chocolate!
 You can find it in a myriad of different forms, so maybe a stop off at a chocolatier is in order.
 Truffles, Bars, Ganache, there’s even white chocolate in the drinkable form!